Iteatime/url-to-pdf/README.md

 #### 1.2 Installation:

 * Here you have to clone this repo then you can run: `npm install`
-* Then you need to add your API key as `API_KEY` environment variable.
+* Then you can add your API key as `API_KEY` environment variable.

 #### 1.3 Dev server:

-* If you chosed to install `nodemon` you can run the watch via:
+* If you chosed to install `nodemon` you can run the watch via: `npm run dev`
-    -`npm run dev`
-* Else you can start without the watch via:
+* Else you can start without the watch via: `npm start`
-    -`npm start`

 ### 2 Docker